The following are

 Outpatient/Ambulatory Health Services

-Outpatient/Ambulatory medical care (health services) is the provision of professional diagnostic and therapeutic services rendered by a physician, physician’s assistant, clinical nurse specialist, or nurse practitioner in an outpatient setting.
-Settings include clinics, medical offices and mobile vans where patients generally do not stay overnight.
+Outpatient/Ambulatory Health Services are diagnostic and therapeutic services provided directly to a client by a licensed healthcare provider in an outpatient medical setting.
+Outpatient medical settings include clinics, medical offices, and mobile vans where clients do not stay overnight.

 Support for Outreach Services is designed to identify individuals who do not know their HIV status and/or individuals who know their status and are not in care and help them to learn their status and enter care.